Now

 Studio May 2008

 Caedmon was always a weird mixture of musicians and their musical influences jostling to find some space to work together.
-With thirty years to establish and cement those disparate styles, what could this bizarre mixture bring to the table?
+With thirty years to establish and cement those disparate styles, what did this bizarre mixture bring to the table?

 1. Guys,